-Example: Minimum step 100 EUR, Total bid for articles = 5000 EUR --> next bid of the supplier should be lower or equal with 4900 EUR.
+Example: Minimum step 100 EUR, Total bid for articles = 5000 EUR –> next bid of the supplier should be lower or equal to 4900 EUR.
 The total bid cannot be for example 4950 EUR, because it will not be in accord with the minimum step.

 - Timeframe: a Supplier can submit bids only after the reverse auction’s start time, and no later than the end time; as per the above, during a reverse auction the end time can be extended automatically due to the cool-down period settings.

 - When submitting a bid in a reverse auction, Suppliers can only decrease the bid.
 Suppliers cannot place the same bid twice and the new bid value cannot be higher than the previous one.